 CH 1 and turn.
 Skip the first stitch and SC into the next 3 stitches, SLIP STitch into the last space.
 Tie off.
 Weave in end.
 (Weave in the tail end too while you’re at it.)

-CH 1 and turn, SC in the next 5 stitches, (there will be one left at the end,)
+CH 1 and turn, SC in the next 5 stitches, (there will be one left at the end, where you pulled up a loop.)

 CH 1 and turn, SKIP first stitch, SC in each stitch across (4 SC).

-CH 1 and continuing in the same direction, work a SC in each space around the entire heart.
+CH 1 and continuing in the same direction, work a SC in each space around the entire heart, working 3 sc into the very bottom point.
 Slip Stitch into the beginning stitch, tie off and weave in all the ends.

 With a regular needle, and a white thread.
 Attach heart to the blanket in the lower corner.
 I placed the heart so the stripes ran vertically behind it.